ADOANAY1234/my-first/README.md

-all you nedd is to just openthe indx.html fil
+all you nedd is to just openthe indx.html file